Bring your dog for free on stays through June 15, 2015. (See details below.)

 - You are responsible for picking up after your dog.

-- There are miles and miles of hiking trails right from the resort, and you are welcome to take your dog anywhere.
+- There are miles and miles of snowshoe and hiking trails right from the resort, and you are welcome to take your dog anywhere.
 However, we ask that you not bring your dog to evening events (including bonfires and barbecues) and avoid bringing your dog to the office.